nozomi-75/ZenPad/README.md

 - 🎨 **Syntax Highlighting:** Powered by RSyntaxTextArea for easy-to-read code.
 - 🌗 **Theme Toggle:** Instantly switch between light and dark modes for comfortable viewing.
 - 🔠 **Font Zoom:** Increase, decrease, or reset the font size for better readability.
-- 🧑‍💻️ **Code Browser:** Easily access a curated collection of beginner-friendly Java examples.
+- 🧑‍💻️ **Code Browser:** Easily access a curated collection of beginner-friendly code examples.
 - 📝 **Note Panel:** Save your personal notes and descriptions for the code samples.
 - ▶️ **Run Sample Code:** Execute sample programs directly within the app.
 - 📋 **Copy Code:** Copy code snippets to your clipboard for your own experiments.